 - PneumoniaReactive Airway Dysfunction Syndrome (RADS): A type of asthma triggered by inhalation of chemicals or irritants;

 - Respiratory failure.

-To contact an attorney at Pritzker Hageman, P.A., please call 1-888-377-8900 (toll free) or submit our free case consultation form.
+To contact a smoke inhalation and burn lawyer at Pritzker Hageman, P.A., please call 1-888-377-8900 (toll free) or submit our free case consultation form.
 Attorney Fred Pritzker is in the current edition of Best Lawyers in America.